eersnington/obby-dev/apps/obby/ai/tools/run-command.md

 <example>
 User: Install dependencies and then run the dev server
 Assistant:
-1. Run Command: `pnpm install`
+1. Run Command: `npm install`
 2. Wait Command: for completion
-3. Run Command: `pnpm run dev` (this will stay running and does not require waiting again)
+3. Run Command: `npm run dev` (this will stay running and does not require waiting again)
 </example>

 <example>